-Informal semantics of model variables is as follows.
+The informal semantics of model variables is as follows.

 - Model variables can only appear in specifications.
-They are not lvalues, thus they cannot be assigned directly (unlike ghost variables, see below). - Nevertheless, a function contract might state that a model variable is assigned. - When a function contract mentions model variables: - the precondition is implicitly existentially quantified over those variables; - the postconditions are universally quantified over the old values of model variables, and existentially quantified over the new values.
+They are not lvalues, thus they cannot be assigned directly (unlike ghost variables, see below). - Nevertheless, a function contract might state that a model variable is assigned, meaning that the value of the model variable may be different between the pre and post states of the contract. - When a function contract mentions model variables: - the precondition is implicitly existentially quantified over those variables; - the postconditions are universally quantified over the old values of model variables, and existentially quantified over the new values.